Histacom/histatheme/README.md

-# spongedocs-theme
+# histatheme
-The new, and improved, sponge documentation theme.
-More coming soon.
+The new, and improved, Histacom documentation theme.
+Based on SpongePowered/sponge_docs_theme More coming soon.

 # Development